 Bitcoin’s $6600 Price Makes the Crypto Market Take A Sideways Turn

 Following the sideways trend, Bitcoin (BTC) is about 0.3% down today, trading at an average rate of $6,627.
 The leading cryptocurrency in the market dipped about $2 below the $6,600 threshold, with the intraday high that reached the $6,669 mark.

 As the market continues fluctuating in a slightly stagnant manner, BTC is holding 2% of its weekly gains, while its monthly gains range at 5%.
 The dominance of the leading digital coin has remained almost flat during the day.

-In the last day, the second largest altcoin Ripple (XRP) has seen major fluctuations, going down by 2% to trade at $0.48.
+On the last day, the second-largest altcoin Ripple (XRP) has seen major fluctuations, going down by 2% to trade at $0.48.
 The third top crypto coin in the market is considerably down on its weekly stats, realizing a loss of around 10% while maintaining a monthly growth of around 77%.